 (4) Hours-of-service information must be made accessible to authorized Federal, State, or local safety assurance officials for their review without requiring the official to enter in or upon the CMV.
 The output record must conform to the file format specified in appendix A to this part.

 (5) The driver must have in his or her possession records of duty status for the previous 7 consecutive days available for inspection while on duty.
 These records must consist of information stored in and retrievable from the EOBR, handwritten records, records available from motor carriers' support systems, other printed records, or any combination of these.
-Electronic records must be capable of one-way transfer through wired and wireless methods to portable computers used by roadside safety assurance officials and must provide files in the format specified in Appendix A to this part.
+Electronic records must be capable of one-way transfer through wired and wireless methods to portable computers used by roadside Federal, State, or local officials and must provide files in the format specified in Appendix A to this part.
 Wired communication information interchange methods must comply with the “Universal Serial Bus Specification (Revision 2.0) incorporated by reference, see §395.18) and additional specifications in appendix A, paragraph 2.2 to this part.
 Wireless communication information interchange methods must comply with the requirements of the 802.11g–2003 standard as defined in the 802.11–2007 base standard “IEEE Standard for Information Technology—Telecommunications and information exchange between systems—Local and metropolitan area networks—Specific requirements: Part 11: Wireless LAN Medium Access Control (MAC) and Physical Layer (PHY) Specifications” (IEEE Std.
 802.11–2007) (incorporated by reference, see §395.18), or CMRS.

 MCSAC Recommendations: